rutvikjoshi63/MarsRover/Resources/MoveIt.md

 Keeps track of Robot location.
 Communicates with robot hardware/simulation

+Gazebo only provides MoveIt with information that MoveIt wants based on the controllers.yaml file in the MoveIt configuration package.
+And there is no controller specified for the TurtleBot in the controllers.yaml file in the MoveIt configuration package.
+Correct: Yes, this is possible.
+Like it was mentioned in the introduction video to this week, MoveIt can be configured to also work with Mobile robots.

 ROS node: move_group
 This node provides us with several ROS services and actions.